QAZIMAAZARSHAD/Apni-Dukaan/README.md

 Going to shopping with your friends always sounds like fun at first.
 You get to spend some quality time, and bond over new trends.
 <p align="center"><img src="https://www.upbeatsoles.com/wp-content/uploads/2014/07/1-going-shopping.gif" width = 40%>></p>

-But shopping can be a headache many times due to the crowded bazaars, can't find what are looking for, cash, and heavy shopping bags.
+But shopping can be a headache many times due to the crowded bazaars, not being able to find what are looking for, cash, and heavy shopping bags.
 <p align="center"><img src="https://media1.tenor.com/images/c5ddf9fb5699cd1f4d9d7268adb11f99/tenor.gif" width = 40%></p>

-Now say good bye to those tensions because [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) is here for the rescue.
-Now go online shopping day and night.
+Now say goodbye to those tensions because [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) is here to the rescue.
+Now you can go shopping online day and night.
 <p align="center"><img src="https://media.tenor.com/images/9ab245324a95fdb46ba5a06f8e20143e/tenor.gif" width = 35%></p>

 Now everything you are looking for is just a click away at [Apni Dukaan](https://qazimaazarshad.github.io/Apni-Dukaan/) at very cheap prices than the market.
 Everything will be at your doorsteps without much wait.